HARDSCAPE MAINTENANCE TIPS

 Brick and Stone Paving Care

-In many ways care of your new brick or stone patio or walkway is similar to concrete with some specific differences.
+In many ways, care of your new brick, stone patio or walkway is similar to concrete with some specific differences.
 Like concrete, application of ice control products like salt may cause surface degradation.
 Clay and concrete brick pavers both can handle some moderate applications of safer salts like Calcium chloride, but in general try to avoid it.
 Never utilize ice control on bluestone or limestone as it will cause delamination of the stone causing it to “shale” apart.
 Snow removal should be done with a plastic edge shovel, rather than a metal edge.
 Snow blowing of the surfaces is generally fine, but be aware if your snow blower has a metal skid on it that may etch a softer stone materials if drug repeated across it.
 A majority of all our dryset paving has polymeric sand swept into the joints and activated.
 Polymeric sand has the advantage of being somewhat flexible and allows some exchange of water and gases through it.
 Typically in wetter, cooler periods it will be in the more flexible state while in the hotter, drier periods it will almost be like mortar.
 In shadier areas, the polymeric sand will stay longer in the flexible state and can more easily be damaged by zealous over pressure washers or spilling water from overhangs or gutters.
 In those cases, repair and reapplication may be needed somewhat over time.

-Cleaning paving – Like any surfaces, natural paving materials in walks and patios can become dirty over time.
+Like any surfaces, natural paving materials in walks and patios can become dirty over time.
 In shade, algae and moss can grown on surfaces.
 Adjoining beds and lawn, debris can be blown on and ground into pits, joints and the material itself.
 The best course of action is for dirt and algae is to use a warm water solution with a grease removing liquid soap as well as a portion of bleach and scrub it lightly with a stiff broom or scrub brush.
 Then rinse it with a hose.
 Moss grows on the surface so only a stiff broom is needed or as previously described.
 It is best to leave cleaning with a pressure water to the professionals as improper use of nozzles can often cause more damage than good.
-We are happy to look at your patio and make it look brand new, just call!
+We are happy to look at and maintain your patio and make it look brand new, just call!